polyfy/polylith/readme.md

 <img src="images/polylith-colors.png" width="50%" alt="Polylith colors">

 If the colors (f8eeb6, bfefc5, 77bcfc, e2aeff, cccccc, 24272b, ee9b9a) looks familiar to you, it's because they are
-more or less stolen from the [Borealis](https://github.com/Misophistful/borealis-cursive-theme) coloor schema!
+more or less stolen from the [Borealis](https://github.com/Misophistful/borealis-cursive-theme) color schema!